But which occupation is cheapest for car insurance?

 What are the most expensive job titles for car insurance?

 If your car insurance is expensive, one of the reasons could be because of your job title.

 Our research revealed that these are the occupations with the highest insurance costs*:

 These professions were followed by spring makers, illustrators, off licence employees, steeplejacks and footballers.

 What is the best job for car insurance?

-Insurers don’t like some job titles, because of the risk associated with them.
+Insurers might not like some job titles because of the risk associated with them.
 Drivers with these jobs could pay higher prices and may struggle to get insurance at all in some cases.
 This can be because of an insurer’s risk profile or because it has hit a target for a specific job title in one area.
 This is so insurers can avoid insuring too many customers in a small area with similar risk profiles.